-The Hashgraph Association partners with the QFC to launch a $50mln digital assets venture studio in Qatar
+The Hashgraph Association partners with the QFC to launch a $50mln Digital Assets Venture Studio in Qatar

 PHOTO

-The $50 million digital assets venture studio will focus on investments in Hedera-powered Web3 startups and enterprises building bankable DeFi solutions.
-The program will span over the next five years (2024-2028) with The Hashgraph Association investing $10million (20%).
+The $50 million digital asset venture studio will focus on investments in Hedera-powered Web3 startups and enterprises building bankable DeFi solutions.
+The program will span over the next five years (2024-2028) with The Hashgraph Association contributing to 20% ($10 million).

 The Digital Assets Venture Studio will be part of Qatar’s Digital Assets Lab within the QFC Innovation Dome, an initiative launched in December 2023 as part of Qatar’s “National Vision 2030” to accelerate research and development within the digital asset space.